tinkerbell/cluster-api-provider-tinkerbell/docs/QUICK-START.md

 **NOTE** IMPORTANT: In order to ensure a proper cleanup of your infrastructure you must always delete the cluster object.
 Deleting the entire cluster template with `kubectl delete -f capi-quickstart.yaml` might lead to pending resources to be cleaned up manually.

+**NOTE** IMPORTANT: The OS images used in this quick start live here: https://github.com/orgs/tinkerbell/packages?repo_name=cluster-api-provider-tinkerbell and are only build for BIOS based systems.

 <!-- links -->
 [bootstrap cluster]: https://cluster-api.sigs.k8s.io/reference/glossary.html#bootstrap-cluster
 [clusterctl generate cluster]: https://cluster-api.sigs.k8s.io/clusterctl/commands/generate-cluster.html